 - While networking, don’t overlook names of friends in your circle.
 Friends working in the finance industry form important connections.
 Check whether you are making progress.

 As you move ahead in the career ladder, networking becomes a crucial skill.
 You can’t survive being a lone player.
-Always remember that at high level, networking is equal to building and maintaining relationships.
+Always remember that at a high level, networking is equal to building and maintaining relationships.

 Don’ts to Network in Finance